3 Insanely Rare and Valuable Atari 2600 Games You Wish You Owned

 If you have one of these in your collection, consider yourself among the lucky few.
-If you happen to spot one of these on Craigslist or at a garage sale , jump on it fast!
+And should you happen to spot one of these on Craigslist or at a garage sale , jump on it fast!

 So how much is this insanely rare game actually worth?
-The last loose cartridge sold for $13,800, which is just staggering.
-No copies with a box have ever made it to the public, but it’s easy to imagine that if one did, it would probably sell for around the same price as Air Raid.
+The last loose cartridge sold for $13,800, which is staggering.
+No boxed copies have ever made it to the public, but it’s easy to imagine that if one did, it would probably sell for around the same price as Air Raid.

-This is another special order game, but it comes with a very interesting twist.
-Buyers would custom order it as a gift , and the name of the recipient would be added to the title screen.
+This is another special order game, but it comes with an interesting twist.
+Buyers would custom order it as a gift , and the developers would add the name of the recipient to the title screen.
 There was also a spot on the front to write the name of the person getting the gift.
 This is about as custom as you can find in video game-related gifts .

-Image Credits: Chris L Via Flickr
+Image Credits: Chris L via Flickr